marklogic-community/Corona/README.markdown

  - lib/json.xqy - Has two public functions:
    - jsonToXML - parses a JSON string into XML that can be stored in MarkLogic
    - xmlToJSON - parses the generated XML into a JSON string
- - lib/json-path.xqy - Tinkering with ways to query the stored JSON
+ - lib/json-query.xqy - Tinkering with ways to query the stored JSON
  - jsonquery.xqy - A REST endpoint for querying JSON documents
  - jsonstore.xqy - A REST endpoint for storing, managing and retrieving JSON documents

 ## Capabilities of jsonstore.xqy
 #### Insert a JSON document
- - Request type: PUT
+ - Request type: PUT or POST
  - Request body should be the JSON document
  - Example: jsonstore.xqy?uri=/foo/bar.json
- - Optional: When inserting a document you can set permissions, collections and a document quality.
+ - Optional: When inserting a document you can set permissions, properties, collections and a document quality.
    - jsonstore.xqy?uri=/foo/bar.json&permission=public:read&permission=admin:write
+   - jsonstore.xqy?uri=/foo/bar.json&property=key:value&property=published:false
    - jsonstore.xqy?uri=/foo/bar.json&collection=public&collection=published
    - jsonstore.xqy?uri=/foo/bar.json&quality=10
    - jsonstore.xqy?uri=/foo/bar.json&permission=public:read&collection=public&quality=10

+ - Notes:
+   - You can set multiple permissions, properties and collections by including multiple definitions in your request, as shown above
+   - Permissions must follow a <role>:<capability> pattern where capability is one of read, update or execute
+   - Properties must follow a <key>:<value> pattern where the key is alphanumeric and starts with a letter

 #### Get a JSON document
  - Request type: GET
  - Example: jsonstore.xqy?uri=/foo/bar.json
+ - Optional: To fetch metadat associated about the document, specify what you'd like to include in the response.
+   - jsonstore.xqy?uri=/foo/bar.json?include=content - Simply returns the document as supplied via the PUT (default)
+   - jsonstore.xqy?uri=/foo/bar.json?include=permissions - Returns the permissions on the document
+   - jsonstore.xqy?uri=/foo/bar.json?include=collections - Returns the collections on the document
+   - jsonstore.xqy?uri=/foo/bar.json?include=properties - Returns the properties on the document
+   - jsonstore.xqy?uri=/foo/bar.json?include=quality - Returns the quality of the document
+   - jsonstore.xqy?uri=/foo/bar.json?include=content&include=permissions&include=quality - Returns the content, permissions and quality of the document
+   - jsonstore.xqy?uri=/foo/bar.json?include=all - Returns the content along with all of its metadata

 #### Delete a JSON document
  - Request type: DELETE